JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Raw files

-To load any file as a byte array, use the `Res.readBytes(path)` function:
+To load any raw file as a byte array, use the `Res.readBytes(path)` function:

 ```kotlin
 suspend fun readBytes(path: String): ByteArray
 ```

-You can place such files in the `composeResources/files` directory and create any hierarchy inside it.
+You can place raw files in the `composeResources/files` directory and create any hierarchy inside it.

 For example, to access raw files: